We Love To See

 While David’s role will mostly keep him in the office, you may see David out and about the clinic, helping with operational tasks, greeting clients, or lending a hand when we are extra busy.

-David and his wife Dawn have three cats, Tequila, Amaretto, and Budica as well as two dogs, Pica and Whiskey.
+David and his wife Dawn have three cats, Tequila, Amaretto, and Budica as well as his dog, Whiskey.

 David moved to Oregon in 2016 after a lengthy international career, which took him through several Eastern Canadian provinces, the UK, France and the United States.